-A premise license issued by the Board is required whenever veterinary medical services will be provided to the public.
+A premises license issued by the Board is required whenever veterinary medical services will be provided to the public.
 Complete applications and fees must be received at the Board office BEFORE services can be provided; an acknowledgement of receipt will be mailed to applicants.
-Within 90 days of the Board's receipt of the application, the Board's Premise Compliance Inspector will notify the premise staff of the upcoming premise inspection.
+Within approximately 90 days of the Board's receipt of the application, the Board's Premises Compliance Inspector will notify the premises staff of the upcoming premises inspection.
 Please review the Inspection Report (a.k.a. "checklist") to assist in complying with the Board’s requirements for premises.
 Feel free to call Board staff with any questions pertaining to compliance or if you need assistance completing the application.

-- A Premise License expires December 31st of every even-numbered year and may be renewed.
+- A Premises License expires December 31st of every even-numbered year and may be renewed.

-- If there is a change to the premise name or scope of practice, the Premise Name Change/Scope Form must be completed and submitted to the Board, however no fee is required.
+- If there is a change to the premises name or scope of practice, the Premises Name Change/Scope Form must be completed and submitted to the Board, however no fee is required.

-The Responsible Veterinarian holds the premise license.
-This person is responsible for maintaining the records of the veterinary practice, ensuring the equipment is adequate, and that sanitation is maintained and for all premise personnel and patients.
+The Responsible Veterinarian holds the premises license.
+This person is responsible for maintaining the records of the veterinary practice, ensuring the equipment is adequate, and that sanitation is maintained and for all premises personnel and patients.

 *If you need to overnight your application, we recommend using UPS or FedEx, etc. rather than USPS.
 "Overnight" USPS mail gets to us a day late.